ucsc/site-giving/source/faculty-faq.md

   <div>
     <h2 class="question">What is Giving Day?
 How do I participate?</h2>
     <div class="response">
-      <p>Giving Day is an annual event typically held during fall quarter when University Relations hosts and widely
+      <p>Giving Day is an annual event typically held during fall quarter when University Advancement hosts and widely
         promotes a major crowdfunding effort offering donors a myriad of project-based giving opportunities.
 The event includes the opportunity for project teams to earn bonuses based on various challenges held throughout the day.
         Some project teams solicit matching funds in advance of Giving Day to incentivize day-of giving.
 For more